Workforce Development Agreement (WDA)

 - Align skills with labour market needs: Help workers and employers access the skills they need to adapt to the changing requirements of jobs and the labour market and encourage employer involvement in training and continuous learning opportunities for workers;

 - Create efficient labour markets: Support strong and responsive labour market infrastructure to allow for timely and effective labour market programming which contributes to improved productivity and economic growth.

 Workplace Skills Training provides Islanders with opportunities to obtain or increase their education and skill levels to match labour force requirements.
 Employers will receive financial assistance to provide training to unemployed, underemployed or employed workers.
 Training must be short term and meet job-specific and incremental industry requirements of the organization.

 Financial assistance will be provided to local employers to provide on-the-job-training and mentoring for new full-time employees.
 These investments should result in well-trained and productive employees who are able to contribute to the success of the business.

 Workforce development projects are collaborative partnerships to enhance the labour market participation of eligible participants by assisting them to prepare for entry to or return to employment or obtain or keep employment or maintain skills for employment.

-Funded by the Department of Economic Growth, Tourism and Culture through the Canada-PEI labour market agreements.
+Funded by the Department of Workforce, Advanced Learning and Population through the Canada-PEI labour market agreements.